midlantica/LovelyBunchOfCoconuts/content/quotes/it-is-the-duty-of-the-patriot.md

 ---
-title: "It is the duty of the patriot"
+title: 'It is the duty of the patriot'
 ---

 ## "It is the duty of the patriot to protect his country from its government."